 Most health insurance plans have some type of deductible — an amount you must pay for covered healthcare costs before the insurance begins to pay.
 HDHPs generally have a higher annual deductible than typical plans, and a maximum amount for the total of the deductible and out-of-pocket expenses (like co-payments) that you must pay for covered expenses in a year.

-In 2019, an insurance plan can be considered a high-deductible plan if the minimum annual deductible is $2,350 for self-only coverage or $4,650 for family coverage.
-Also, the maximum annual out-of-pocket expenses cannot be more than $4,650 for self-only coverage or $8,550 for family coverage.
+For 2020, an insurance plan can be considered a high-deductible plan if the minimum annual deductible is $1,400 for self-only coverage or $2,800 for family coverage.
+Also, the maximum annual out-of-pocket expenses cannot be more than $6,900 for self-only coverage or $13,800 for family coverage in 2020.
+For 2021, minimum annual deductibles are the same as 2020, but out-of-pocket expenses limits increase slightly to $7,000 for self-only coverage and $14,000 for family coverage.

 What medical expenses can you pay with an HSA?